Share

 For example, an investor might sell a property from their own name into a Look-Through Company.
 But you can still be caught under the bright-line test this way.

 Rob bought an investment property for $500k.
-Three years later, he wants to refinance by selling it to a Look-Through Company.
+A year later, he wants to refinance by selling it to a Look-Through Company.
 Rob sells it to himself for $600k.

 It doesn’t matter that Rob owns the company.
 In the IRD’s eyes, the property is still changing hands.